CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Routing/Supported-Route-Table-Entries.md

 ## Forwarding Resource Profiles

-You can configure TCAM resource allocation, which is shared between IP multicast forwarding entries and ACL tables.
+You can configure forwarding resource allocation, which is shared between IP multicast forwarding entries and ACL tables.
 Choose the profile that best suits your network architecture.

 ### Spectrum-2 and Spectrum-3